DMJ Archive Login Register My Manuscripts

 Instructions for Authors

-Please read the complete instructions for authors before submitting your manuscript to the Diabetes & Metabolism Journal via https://e-dmj.org or https://submit.e-dmj.org.
+Please carefully review the complete instructions for authors before submitting your manuscript to the Diabetes & Metabolism Journal.
+These instructions can be found at https://e-dmj.org or https://submit.e-dmj.org.

 Table of Contents